Last updated: 28th July, 2021

-We know every company is different, that's why we made People CRM as flexible as possible – you can add up-to 1000 custom properties in each GoSquared project.
+We know every company is different, that’s why we made Customer Data Hub as flexible as possible – you can add up-to 1000 custom properties in each GoSquared project.

 You can ask a developer on your team to help you track custom properties using this documentation.